EYS TCM Clinic

 Besides yin deficiency, other issues can show up on the skin, she says, including qi stagnation from emotion stress and blood stasis that results from this stagnation.
 Men, too, have their share of skin issues, says Ms Pee.
 “Men are more likely to consume foods that are high in sugar and fat content, and drink alcohol, which exacerbate the accumulation of heat and dampness in the body, making them more susceptible to skin problems related to excessive heat (yang),” she explains.

-Facing up to women’s skin issues
+Facing up to men’s skin issues

 How acupuncture boosts skin health